Workplace Safety Tied To Preventing Occupational Hearing Loss

 Noise levels should be measured whenever there are significant changes in machinery or production processes that may result in increased noise levels; remonitoring should also be conducted to determine whether additional employees need to be included in the hearing conservation program.

-The Centers for Disease Control and Prevention publishes a Practical Guide for Preventing Occupational Hearing Loss which illustrates specific steps than can be taken to reduce the risk to your employees.
+The Centers for Disease Control and Prevention publishes a Practical Guide for Preventing Occupational Hearing Loss which illustrates specific steps that can be taken to reduce the risk to your employees.

 OSHA has published their requirements for General industry under 29 CFR 1910.95.